gromacs/gromacs/docs/doxygen/lib/doxygen.md

 should be referenced once using \c \\subpage.  `mainpage.md` is the root of the hierarchy.

-If you need to exclude a page from the public API docs, you need to add it to an exclude list in `Doxyfile-user.cmakein`, and ensure that there are no references to the page from public API documentation.  \c \\if `libapi` can be used to add references in content that is otherwise public.
+There are two subdirectories, `user/` and `lib/`, determining the highest documentation level where the page appears.
+If you add pages to `lib/`, ensure that there are no references to the page from public API documentation.
+\c \\if `libapi` can be used to add references in content that is otherwise public.
 Generally, the pages should be on a high enough level and provide overview content that is useful enough such that it is not necessary to exclude them from the library API documentation.